Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 	- This is an intentional choice to prevent the player from knowing if they will pass a skill check or not.
 - **Disabled Mods - Should all of the mods that say (IP) after them be disabled?**
 	- Yes.
 IP is Uranium Fever's shorthand for Internally Patched, meaning the patch has been merged into the Uranium Fever Master Patch.
 Because they were used as a resource, these mods remain included so that the authors received the recognition they deserve.
+- **DLCs - What are the recommended levels for the DLCs and DLC-like quest mods?**
+	- Capital Wasteland:
+	  	- Point Lookout (with Early Decisions and Gameplay Enhancement) - 10
+		- The Pitt - 15
+		- Mothership Zeta (with Hardcore Zeta) - 25
+		- Operation Anchorage (with Anchorage Gameplay Expansion) - 25
+  	- Mojave Wasteland:
+  		- Autumn Leaves - 1
+		- Havasu - 10
+		- Dry wells - 10
+		- Honest Hearts - 10
+		- Old World Blues - 15
+		- Dead Money (with Dead Money Tweaks) - 25
+		- Lonesome Road - 25
 - **Failed and Slow Nexus Downloads - Why are all of my downloads so slow, and eventually failing?**
 	- You failed to connect your Nexus account to your Wabbajack.
 Open the settings cogwheel in Wabbajack and connect to your Nexus account.
 - **First Time Playing - Is the list appropriate for a person who has never played Fallout before?**